Document types

 General

-• Title: Add a title for the Document Type in any tenant language.
-Note that default language is mandatory.
+Title: Add a title for the document type.
+Note that a title in the default language is mandatory.

-• Property Set: Property sets is a way of groping a number of properties into a set, which makes it easier to use a set of properties in several document types.
+Property set: Property sets is a way of grouping a number of properties into a set, which makes it easier to use properties in several document types.
 Select a property set for the document type.
-When you have done so you can click the cogwheel to see which properties belong to the set.
-You will also see information about, and can somtimes edit, placeholder shortname and default value for the properties in the set.
+When you have done so you can click the cogwheel to see the properties that belong to the set.
+You will also see information about, and can sometimes edit, placeholder shortname and default value for the properties in the set.

-• Document Templates: Select one or more of the templates.
+Document templates: Select one or more of the available templates.
 You must always do this even if there’s just one template available.

-• Default Document Template: Use this option to select one of the templates for this document type as the default template.
-When selecting the document type, the author then has this template preselected.
+Default document template: Use this option to select one of the templates for this document type as the default template.
+When an author selects the document type, this template is preselected.

-• Enable track changes when sending for comments: Microsoft Word’s options Track changes can be really useful when sending a document for comments.
+Enable track changes when sending for comments: Microsoft Word’s options for tracking changes can be really useful when sending a document for comments.
 Select this option to automatically enable these options in Word.

-• Enable “Show changes” button to document authors: If the Draftable feature is activated, this option is available here.
+Enable ‘Show changes’ button to document authors: If the Draftable feature is activated, this option is available here.
 Select to enable the button “Show changes” for Draftable.
-See this page for mopre information about Draftable: See changes in a controlled document
+See this page for more information about Draftable: See changes in a controlled document

 Don’t forget to save when you’re done.

 You can select any combination of options here.
-Be careful, this can not be changed for existing, published documents created from a document type with these settings, just for new documents after the document type has been edited.
+Be careful, this can not be changed for existing, published documents created from a document type with these settings, just for new document editions after the document type has been edited.

 Publish

-On the Publish tab you can set the following:
+On the Publish tab you can set the following (image from Omnia 7.10):

-• Publishing approval: Select if approval is to be used for this document type.
+Publishing approval: Select if approval is to be used for this document type.
 If this option is NOT active, a document will be published immediately when an author clicks “Publish”.
-If publishing approval is selected, you must also choose how approval will take place:
+If publishing approval is selected, you must also choose how approval will take place, see below.

 Don’t forget to save your changes.